-YEAR 6 (SILVER BIRCH LB and SILVER BIRCH MS)
+YEAR 6 - SILVER BIRCH

 Welcome to Year Six, Silver Birch where we love to learn.
 We make our learning exciting and engaging through every opportunity to make connections to the world around us.